Fan-Out Synthesis Pattern¶

 Example¶

 A team needs a high-stakes API design for a payment service.
-Rather than iterating on a single draft, they fan out to three agents:
+Rather than iterate on a single draft, they fan out to three agents:

-- Agent 1 — temperature 0.3, instructed to optimise for simplicity and minimal surface area
+- Agent 1, at temperature 0.3, optimizes for simplicity and minimal surface area.

-- Agent 2 — temperature 0.7, instructed to optimise for extensibility and future-proofing
+- Agent 2, at temperature 0.7, optimizes for extensibility and future-proofing.

-- Agent 3 — temperature 0.9, instructed to maximise edge-case coverage and error handling
+- Agent 3, at temperature 0.9, maximizes edge-case coverage and error handling.

 Each agent produces an independent API specification.
 A synthesis agent then: